ASU: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Arizona State University-Tempe (ASU)’s average SAT score is 1150.
-To be a competitive applicant for Arizona State University-Tempe (ASU) your SAT score should come close to the average.
-If you’re closer to the 1020, you’re likely going to have a tougher time getting accepted.
-To consider Arizona State University-Tempe (ASU) a “target” school (one that you are likely to get into) you should aim for a score of 1280.
+Arizona State University-Downtown Phoenix (ASU)’s average SAT score is 1070.
+To be a competitive applicant for Arizona State University-Downtown Phoenix (ASU) your SAT score should come close to the average.
+If you’re closer to the 960, you’re likely going to have a tougher time getting accepted.
+To consider Arizona State University-Downtown Phoenix (ASU) a “target” school (one that you are likely to get into) you should aim for a score of 1180.

-Arizona State University-Tempe (ASU)’s average ACT score is 75.
-To be a competitive applicant for Arizona State University-Tempe (ASU) your ACT score should come close to the average.
-If you’re closer to the 67, you’re likely going to have a tougher time getting accepted.
-To consider Arizona State University-Tempe (ASU) a “target” school (one that you have a good chance of getting into) you should aim for a score of 84.
+Arizona State University-Downtown Phoenix (ASU)’s average ACT score is 56.
+To be a competitive applicant for Arizona State University-Downtown Phoenix (ASU) your ACT score should come close to the average.
+If you’re closer to the 61, you’re likely going to have a tougher time getting accepted.
+To consider Arizona State University-Downtown Phoenix (ASU) a “target” school (one that you have a good chance of getting into) you should aim for a score of 52.

 |25th Percentile